 I am very much left wondering if, in the end, Clara made the correct decision to override humanity’s vote and save the alien baby.
 Yes, it turns out that it all seemingly worked out.
 The egg hatched without any more harm befalling Earth.
 But did Clara really have the right to single-handedly determine humanity’s destiny?
 I know there is such a thing as the tyranny of the majority.
 But there is also the tyranny of the individual.
 Was Clara imposing her will upon the rest of the world?

-More significantly, in the long run did Clara actually do humanity an injustice?
+More significantly, in the long run did Clara actually do humanity, as well as the rest of the universe, a major disservice?
 I expect that the whole point of the Doctor wanting humanity to make the decision on its own was because it would have demonstrated that we were ready to leave this little planet of ours and spread out into the universe.
 But, really, humanity learned nothing.
 It voted out of fear to sacrifice the unborn alien in the Moon rather than risk the Earth’s destruction.
 By overriding that choice, Clara allowed the alien to be born, which demonstrated to humanity that there is life and wonder out there, inspiring us to reach for the stars, but without us having grown and matured in the process.
 As a result of Clara’s actions in 2049, the humanity that travels out to the stars is still ruled by fear, still ready to utilize violence as a first and only resort.

 There have been a number of Doctor Who stories over the decades that have demonstrated the terrible cost of a humanity still consumed by greed and arrogance and violence spreading throughout the universe.
 ‘The Sensorites,” “The Rescue,” “The Ark,” “The Colony in Space,” “The Mutants,” “The Frontier in Space,” “The Power of Kroll,” “Nightmare of Eden,” “Kinda,” “Planet of the Ood” and “The Beast Below” all spotlight how the worst qualities of humanity are still present many centuries and millennia in the future, now let loose upon the other denizens of the cosmos to tragic, bitter results.
 It could perhaps be argued that the death of the alien in the Moon would have been a small price to pay if it kept humanity grounded on the Earth for a few more centuries, until we finally developed the maturity and morality to expand out into the universe responsibly.